Annual leave (also known as holiday pay) allows an employee to be paid while having time off from work.

 Jane is a part-time employee who works 20 hours per week for a year.

-At the end of the year, she is entitled to 80 hours of annual leave (the equivalent of 4 weeks work for her).
+During one year, she will accumulate 80 hours of annual leave (the equivalent of 4 weeks work for her).

 Shiftworkers may get up to 5 weeks of annual leave per year.